kyma-project/busola/examples/services/README.md

 ## Overview

-The `services` example showcases the Busola's extensibility feature with the native Kubernetes resource.
+The `services` example showcases the Busola's extensibility feature with the Kubernetes Service resource.

 The `configuration.yaml` file consists of a ConfigMap that store the information about the extensibility configuration.